GaProgMan/PokeBlazor/README.md

 dotnet run
 ```
 ## Publishing
-A Dockerfile has been provided, so you can publish and run a container like so. (the example below is accessible on http://localhost:8080)
+A Dockerfile has been provided, so you can publish and run a container like so.
+The example below is accessible on http://localhost:8080
 ``` docker build -t pokeblazor .
 docker run -p 8080:80 pokeblazor```